 (Re)Association Response frame that it transmits.
 Also see 13.4.2 (FT initial mobility domain association in

-an RSN) and 13.7 (FT reassociation).
+an RSN) and 13.7 (FT reassociation). (#19417) A STA affiliated with an MLD shall not include the OCI element for each reported STA in the reported STA’s STA Profile field of the Basic Multi-Link element carried in a (Re)Association Request frame or a (Re)Association Response frame that it transmits.

 TGbe editor: Please add following new subclause 35.3.3.5.3 as shown below (#19415).